JCSDA/jedi-docs/docs/developer/jedi_environment/vagrant.rst

    #On your Mac
    xhost + 127.0.0.1

 If the above commands don't work on your Mac, you may need to install `XQuartz <https://www.xquartz.org/>`_.
+You might wish to place this xhost command in your :code:`.bash_profile` file so it executes when you open a terminal.

 .. _vagrant-jedi: